 I’m not the diversity we need.
 I’m not who we need as a library director right now.

 I believe I’d be a very good director and I know I’d find the work rewarding.
 But at this moment in history, I don’t believe it’s a role I should take on.
 I’m pretty much the status quo and the status quo needs to change.
-I don’t think it would be useful for society for me to have me as a library director.
+I don’t think it would be useful for society to have me as a library director.

 Which means it’s not the role where I can do the most good.